h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `weights_column <data-science/algo-params/weights_column.html>`__: Specifies a column with observation weights.
 Giving some observation a weight of zero is equivalent to excluding it from the dataset; giving an observation a relative weight of 2 is equivalent to repeating that row twice.
 Negative weights are not allowed.

--  `ignored_columns <data-science/algo-params/ignored_columns.html>`__: (Optional, Python only) Specify the column or columns to be excluded from the model.
+-  `ignored_columns <data-science/algo-params/ignored_columns.html>`__: (Optional, Python only) Specify the column or columns (as a list/vector) to be excluded from the model.
+This is the converse of the ``x`` argument.

 Optional Miscellaneous Parameters
 '''''''''''''''''''''''''''''''''

 - `nfolds <data-science/algo-params/nfolds.html>`__:  Number of folds for k-fold cross-validation of the models in the AutoML run.
 Defaults to 5.
 Use 0 to disable cross-validation; this will also disable Stacked Ensembles (thus decreasing the overall best model performance).

+-  `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specifies the metric to use for early stopping of the grid searches and individual models.
+Defaults to ``"AUTO"``.
+The available options are:

+    - ``AUTO``: This defaults to ``logloss`` for classification, ``deviance`` for regression
+    - ``deviance``
+    - ``logloss``
+    - ``mse``
+    - ``rmse``
+    - ``mae``
+    - ``rmsle``
+    - ``auc``
+    - ``lift_top_group``
+    - ``misclassification``
+    - ``mean_per_class_error``

+-  `stopping_tolerance <data-science/algo-params/stopping_tolerance.html>`__: This option specifies the relative tolerance for the metric-based stopping criterion to stop a grid search and the training of individual models within the AutoML run.
+This value defaults to 0.001 if the dataset is at least 1 million rows; otherwise it defaults to a bigger value determined by the size of the dataset and the non-NA-rate.
+In that case, the value is computed as 1/sqrt(nrows * non-NA-rate).

+- `stopping_rounds <data-science/algo-params/stopping_rounds.html>`__: This argument is used to stop model training when the stopping metric (e.g. AUC) doesn’t improve for this specified number of training rounds, based on a simple moving average.
+In the context of AutoML, this controls early stopping both within the random grid searches as well as the individual models.
+Defaults to 3 and must be an non-negative integer.
+To disable early stopping altogether, set this to 0.

 - `seed <data-science/algo-params/seed.html>`__: Integer.
 Set a seed for reproducibility.
-AutoML can only guarantee reproducibility if ``max_models`` or early stopping is used because ``max_runtime_secs`` is resource limited, meaning that if the resources are not the same between runs, AutoML may be able to train more models on one run vs another.
+AutoML can only guarantee reproducibility if ``max_models`` is used because ``max_runtime_secs`` is resource limited, meaning that if the available compute resources are not the same between runs, AutoML may be able to train more models on one run vs another.
 Defaults to ``NULL/None``.

 - **project_name**: Character string to identify an AutoML project.
 Defaults to ``NULL/None``, which means a project name will be auto-generated based on the training frame ID.
-More models can be trained on an existing AutoML project by specifying the same project name in muliple calls to the AutoML function (as long as the same training frame is used in subsequent runs).
+More models can be trained and added to an existing AutoML project by specifying the same project name in muliple calls to the AutoML function (as long as the same training frame is used in subsequent runs).

 Auto-Generated Frames
 ~~~~~~~~~~~~~~~~~~~~~

 If the user doesn't specify a ``validation_frame``, then one will be created automatically by randomly partitioning the training data.
 The validation frame is required for early stopping of the individual algorithms, the grid searches and the AutoML process itself.

 By default, AutoML uses cross-validation for all models, and therefore we can use cross-validation metrics to generate the leaderboard.
-If the ``leaderboard_frame`` is explicitly specified by the user, then that frame will be used to generate the leaderboard metrics (See `JIRA <https://0xdata.atlassian.net/browse/PUBDEV-5115>`__: this is currently not working unless nfolds=0).
+If the ``leaderboard_frame`` is explicitly specified by the user, then that frame will be used to generate the leaderboard metrics instead of using cross-validation metrics.

 For cross-validated AutoML, when the user specifies: